hgivanrene/Globant_challenge/README.md

 # Repo clonning
-git clone git@github.com:hgivanrene/Globant_challenge.git
+git clone git@github.com:hgivanrene/Globant_challenge.git # This command is when you have your ssh key configured in the repo.
+This option is quite more safe. git clone https://github.com/hgivanrene/Globant_challenge.git # This option is to clone the repo using the web URL.

+# Docker installation on mac with colima

+1. Homebrew installation.
+Homebrew is the package manager for macOS and it will help us to install all kinds of things in the future.
+To install homebrew we must open the terminal application that comes by default on the mac and perform the following command:

+    -/bin/bash -c “$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)”

+At the end of running the command it will ask you to run the following two commands which are to add the homebrew to your PATH:

+    -(echo; echo 'eval “$(/opt/homebrew/bin/brew shellenv)”') >> /Users/<user_name>/.zprofile.
+    *Note: The <user_name> must be changed to the username assigned on your machine.
+    -eval “$(/opt/homebrew/bin/brew shellenv)”

+2. Once the homebrew is installed we move on to install colima.

+    -brew install colima

+3. Then we install the Docker client.

+    -brew install docker
+    -brew install astro

+4. Starting colima for the first time
+Once we have completed the previous steps we proceed to start colima.
+The first time we will do it assigning CPU and MEMORY with the following command.

+    -colima start --cpu 4 --memory 6

+To start colima on future occasions we would simply pass the command as follows:
+    -colima start

+To stop colima we do it in the following way:
+    -colima stop

-# Usage
+# Usage with Docker

-On your local terminal execute the main python file.
-    Example:
-        Python3 main.py
+Create the image on your local machine
+    -docker build -t globant_challenge .

+Run the container from your image and define the port that will be use, in this case I use the port 8080.
+Also, I named my container as code_challenge to access easely.
+    -docker run -d -p 8080:8080 --name code_challenge globant_challenge

+Check that your container code_challenge is running.
+    -docker ps

+If your container is running properly that means that your local REST API is running and is available to receive your POST and GET commands.

-Once you execute the main file the API will be waiting for the loading of the data that comes from the CSV files.
-In another tab in your terminal execute the next commands.
+Once you have your container running it will be waiting for the uploading of the data that comes from the CSV files.
+In another tab of your terminal execute the next commands.

 Command to resquest a POST to this local REST API project:
     curl -X POST http://127.0.0.1:5000/migrate/{name_of_the_csv_file}